st-tech/ppf-contact-solver/README.md

 ## 📡 Deploying on Cloud Services

-Our contact solver is designed for heavy use in cloud services ☁️, which supports on-demand flexible scalability 🔄 and reduces hardware investment costs 💰.
+Our contact solver is designed for heavy use in cloud services ☁️, enabling us to:

-This has been challenging because the computational performance of CPUs/GPUs designed for data centers 🖥️ is far behind that of those targeted for consumer use 🏠.
+- Quickly deploy testing environments 🚀 and delete them when not in use, saving costs 💰.
+- Scale as needed based on demand 📈.
+For example, you can create multiple instances to perform numerous tasks before a specific deadline ⏰.
+- Design a fully automated pipeline 🔄 for trial-and-error iterations without human involvement 🤖.
+- Allow anyone with an internet connection 🌍 to try our solver, even on a smartphone 📱 or tablet 🖥️.

+This is all made possible with our purely web-based frontends 🌐 and scalable capability 🧩.
-With our scalable contact solver framework 🧩 and purely web-based frontends 🌐, this limitation is reduced.
-Our solver also runs on an NVIDIA L4 🖱️, a data-center designed GPU that offers reasonable pricing 💲, delivering both satisfactory performance 💪 and practical scalability 📈.
+Our solver also runs on the NVIDIA L4 🖱️, a data-center-targeted GPU 🖥️ that offers reasonable pricing 💲, delivering both practical performance 💪 and scalability 📊 without investing in expensive hardware 💻.

 ### 📦 Deploying on [vast.ai](https://vast.ai)